jackyho522/katacoda-scenarios/new-scenario-template/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Deploy Wordpress and WooCommerce using Docker Compose
+# Deploy Wordpress and WooCommerce using Docker Compose in Katacoda Scenario

 Image:

-  - mysql-server
+  - mysql-server (latest)
-  - wordpress
+  - wordpress (latest)
-  - grafana
+  - grafana (latest)

-You can use docker-copmomse file (docker-compose.yml) for launching the Wordpress(including plugins) and MySQL stack.
+Use docker-copmomse file (docker-compose.yml) for launching the stack.

 Default identification for your wordpress website admin: